Applying behavioural sciences to tourism sustainability: how does that work in practice?

 Strengthening demand for locally produced products

 The best way to increase the local economic impact of a traveller trip is to increase the consumption of locally produced foods and respectively, the share of their spend that stays in the local economy.
-Hotel Internazionale wanted to pursue…Read more
+Hotel Internazionale wanted to pursue this effect by encouraging hotel guests to consume more local products from the breakfast buffet and order more meals with local ingredients for lunch and dinner.

 Increasing food waste recycling